prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 i3 	5 	6 	7
 ```

-## Load the dataframe multiple ways
+## Load the DataFrame multiple ways

 There are several cases where we load the DataFrame from text, or from textual file or from CSV file or from remote URL.